Iberian Peninsula: Roman names

 According to Charles Ebel, the ancient sources in both Latin and Greek use Hispania and Hiberia (Greek: Iberia) as synonyms.
 The confusion of the words was because of an overlapping in political and geographic perspectives.
 The Latin word Hiberia, similar to the Greek Iberia, literally translates to "land of the Hiberians".
-This word was derived from the river Hiberus (now called Ebro or Ebre).
+This word was derived from the river Hiberus, now called Ebro or Ebre.
 Hiber (Iberian) was thus used as a term for peoples living near the river Ebro.
 The first mention in Roman literature was by the annalist poet Ennius in 200 BCE.
 Virgil wrote impacatos (H)iberos ("restless Iberi") in his Georgics.
-The Roman geographers and other prose writers from the time of the late Roman Republic called the entire peninsula Hispania.

-In Greek and Roman antiquity, the name Hesperia was used for both the Italian and Iberian Peninsula; in the latter case Hesperia Ultima (referring to its position in the far west) appears as form of disambiguation from the former among Roman writers.

-Also since Roman antiquity, Jews gave the name Sepharad to the peninsula.
+Roman geographers and other prose writers from the time of the late Roman Republic called the entire peninsula Hispania.
+In Greek and Roman antiquity, the name Hesperia was used for both the Italian and Iberian Peninsula.
+For the Iberian Peninsula, Hesperia Ultima, referring to its position in the far west, appears as form of disambiguation from the former among Roman writers.
+Since Roman antiquity, Jews gave the name Sepharad to the peninsula.

 As they became politically interested in the former Carthaginian territories, the Romans began to use the names Hispania Citerior and Hispania Ulterior for 'near' and 'far' Hispania.
 At the time Hispania was made up of three Roman provinces: Hispania Baetica, Hispania Tarraconensis, and Hispania Lusitania.
 Strabo says that the Romans use Hispania and Iberia synonymously, distinguishing between the near northern and the far southern provinces.
-(The name Iberia was ambiguous, being also the name of the Kingdom of Iberia in the Caucasus.)
+The name Iberia was ambiguous, being also the name of the Kingdom of Iberia in the Caucasus.

 Whatever languages may generally have been spoken on the peninsula soon gave way to Latin, except for that of the Vascones, which was preserved as a language isolate by the barrier of the Pyrenees.